icastillejogomez/phones-viewer-api/README.md

 This repository constains a technical probe with React Native

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for review purposes.

 ### Prerequisites

 You need Node.js with npm in your computer to run this project.
 If you need to install it see [this page](https://nodejs.org/es/)